 (d) want to make their exercise experience time effective and result oriented.

-In order to design effective programs, an trainer must possess many tools and techniques to specifically target the components of fitness – land or water.
+In order to design effective programs, a Trainer must possess many tools and techniques to specifically target the components of fitness – land or water.
 Personal training programs are designed based on each individual’s health needs, interests and desired goals.
 These are NOT generic programs or canned routines, but programs designed to reach specific goals developed from physical assessments, lifestyle questionnaires, program preferences and personalities.
+Functional and weight bearing exercise is a key component of this program.

 A program may be suitable for any of the following themes: